Captain William Lindmier

 Laramie, WY 82071

 The Department of Army ROTC faculty is composed of U.S. Army officers and senior noncommissioned officers.
 These officers hold bachelors' and masters' degrees in a variety of fields.
 Noncommissioned officers hold associate degrees in a variety of fields.
 Officers' includes completion of the Officer Basic Course and the Officer Advanced Course.
-Several faculty are graduates of the Army's Command and General Staff College and have completed military specialty schools such as: Flight School, Ranger School, Airborne School, Air Assault School, Special Forces School, Jumpmaster Course, Special Operations Training and Language School.-
+Several faculty are graduates of the Army's Command and General Staff College and have completed military specialty schools such as Flight School, Ranger School, Airborne School, Air Assault School, Special Forces Qualification Course, Jumpmaster Course, Special Operations Training, and Language School.-

-is a program which offers qualified college students the opportunity to graduate as officers and serve tours in the U.S. Army, the Army National Guard or the U.S. Army Reserve.
+is a program which offers qualified college students the opportunity to graduate as Commissioned Officers and serve tours in the U.S. Army, the Army National Guard, or the U.S. Army Reserve.

 The four-year program is divided into two parts called the basic course and the advanced course.
 The basic course, consisting of 6 credit hours, is usually taken during the first two years of college.
 No military obligation is incurred by enrolling in the basic course.